 Creating a Strategic Plan

-What is Legacy Growth Services?
-It starts with building a strategic plan.
+What is proper estate and legacy planning?
+It starts with building an actual written plan.
 The key to building this plan is being able to dedicate a significant amount of time to sit down, write everything out, and then step away.

 That’s why having a coach or a mentor can help you realize all the various aspects of your plan and how many moving parts are involved.
 Once you step away and come back to the plan, it becomes easier to see the things you missed the first time, make adjustments, and start to create a living, working blueprint.